PaddlePaddle/Paddle/doc/design/program.md

 ## Compile and Execution

-A PaddlePaddle program consists of two parts -- the first generates a `ProgramDesc` protobuf message that describes the program, and the second runs this message using a C++ class `Executor`.
+A PaddlePaddle program consists of three parts -- the first generates a `ProgramDesc` protobuf message that describes the program, the second optimizes this message using a C++ class `Optimizer` and generates an `ExecutionPlan` protobuf messages, and the third run the message using a C++ class `Executor`.

 A simple example PaddlePaddle program can be found in [graph.md](./graph.md):